 By: Dominique Duba, RN

 The end of the year is a time of family, reflection, and holiday cheer.
 Many families are ready to put up their holiday décor right after Thanksgiving!
 The beloved Elf-on-the-Shelf comes back to keep an eye on your kids, and family traditions are kicked off for the season.
 If you are active on social media, you may see that almost everyone you know is sharing all the picture-perfect details of their holidays, but in reality, it is not always as perfect as it may seem.
 There are a lot of expectations during the holidays that can put a strain on your mental health in a time that should be peaceful.
-The hustle and bustle of the holiday season can be stressful, and feelings of overwhelm and grief may resurface.
+The hustle and bustle of the holiday season can be stressful, feelings of being overwhelmed and grief may resurface.
 At times, the expectations of having a picture-perfect holiday season overshadow the true meaning of the holidays – spending time with loved ones, reflecting on the past year and looking forward to new beginnings.
-As we move into this season, it’s important to reset on what’s important to you, keeping your priorities in focus.
-Read more about my tips for enjoying the holidays!
+As we move into this season, it’s important to take a reset on what’s important to you, keeping your priorities in focus.

 Staying busy- As the end of the year approaches, your to-do list never seems to get shorter: set-up your decorations, visit Santa with your kids, maybe attend some fun holiday events like petting reindeer or ice-skating, on top of planning holiday meals and get-togethers.
 You would think that the end of the year would be best enjoyed by winding down and relaxing, but most people are trying to live up to the expectation of cramming in as many holiday experiences as possible.
 In reality, it’s very easy to quickly become burned out.
 To minimize stress, try saying no!
 It’s OK if you don’t want to do all of the activities.
 It’s important to prioritize what is important to you in order to keep your focus on your mental health, your family, and enjoying the holiday season.